stephen-rowan/nft-dao-genesis/meetings/24th-march-2021-nft-dao-general-meeting.md

 > have option to store data directly with an NFT \(via IPFS or onchain\) - [17.00](https://youtu.be/CHze97JVM8A?t=1020) - Dan Verowski

 > allow you to pre-mint NFTs - [17.46](https://youtu.be/CHze97JVM8A?t=1066) - Tyler Wales
+>
+> not be charged a fee until sold in an auction

 > Reference